 Your garage door is one of the areas of your home most vulnerable to high wind.
 Failure of a garage door can allow the full force of a hurricane to threaten the roof or walls.
 While some newer garage doors are rated for winds of up to 150 mph, many older ones should be braced.
 Vertical bracing systems are typically made of aluminum and are anchored above the garage door and to the floor to provide a backbone of extra support.

-• Pros: Braces are effective and relatively inexpensive.
+• Pros: Braces are typically effective and can be relatively inexpensive.

 8. Upgrade your windows with hurricane-impact glass